Francis George Bond: Military career

-Bond passed third in his class from the Royal Military Academy, and was commissioned as a (temporary) lieutenant in the Royal Engineers on 2 August 1876, subsequently made permanent with retrospective effect from 2 February 1876.
+Bond passed third in his class from the Royal Military Academy at Woolwich, and was commissioned as a (temporary) lieutenant in the Royal Engineers on 2 August 1876, subsequently made permanent with retrospective effect from 2 February 1876.
 On leaving the School of Mechanical Engineering at Chatham in November 1878, Bond was selected for the Telegraph Troop at Aldershot.

 After a few months, however, Bond was sent to South Africa on 2 April 1879, arriving at the Cape on 13 May 1879 to participate in the Anglo-Zulu War.
 During the war, he was employed on lines of communication in Zululand and Natal in connection with the field telegraph and signalling, including creating and maintaining the Utrecht to Wakkerstroom telegraph line in the Transvaal.
 He remained in South Africa until 24 November 1879, arriving back in England on 27 January 1880.
 For his services during the Zulu War, Bond was awarded the South Africa Medal with clasp.

 On his return to England, he served at the Royal Engineers depot at Aldershot, spending May and June 1880 at the School of Musketry at Hythe, Kent, until 8 August 1882, when he was sent to Egypt to take part in the Egyptian Campaign.
 In Egypt, he was employed in connection with Field Telegraph under Maj-Gen. G. Graham and later in charge of Pioneers attached to HQ Staff of the Cavalry Division under General Drury-Lowe.
 He was present at the action of Kassassin on 28 August and at Tell el Kebir on 13 September 1882, and the subsequent march to and capture of Cairo.
 He was withdrawn from Egypt on 20 October 1882, and returned to Aldershot.
 His service in Egypt earned him the Egypt Medal with clasp and the Khedive's Star.
 After nine months at Aldershot, Bond was appointed adjutant of the Royal Engineer troops on 8 August 1883, retaining this post until 19 September 1887, having been promoted to captain on 2 February 1887.
 In 1887, he was selected by Lieutenant-Colonel Bindon Blood to join the Bengal Sappers and Miners, based at Roorkee, 115 miles north of New Delhi.

 From 12 March to 17 June 1891, Bond was Field Engineer in the 1st Brigade under Major-General W.K.
 Elles during the Hazara Expedition against the Black Mountain tribes.
 For his part in this expedition, Bond was mentioned in despatches, and awarded the India Service Medal with clasp.
 In January 1893, Bond returned to the U.K., spending ten months at Edinburgh and ten months at Aldershot, until November 1894 when he returned to India, where he spent the remainder of his active service, other than a year in South Africa.
 During this period at "home", Bond (as commander of a pontoon troop) earned the Humane Society's Medal for saving the life of a sapper, at Marlow on the River Thames, after Sapper Dudley had fallen into the river and become "hopelessly entangled in the weeds".